Integrate PayPal payment gateway in Laravel

 }

-In the controller you can see that we make a simple conditional to always use the PayPal production passwords when we are in production or the development passwords when we are in development.
+In the controller, you can see that we use a simple conditional to always use the production PayPal access keys when we are in production or the development keys when we are in development.

 In case you want to use Node, the code looks like this: